sequenceiq/slider/src/site/markdown/building.md

 ## Testing

-### Configuring Hoya to locate the relevant artifacts
+### Configuring Slider to locate the relevant artifacts

-You must have the file `src/test/resources/hoya-test.xml` (this is ignored by git), declaring where HBase, accumulo, Hadoop and zookeeper are:
+You must have the file `src/test/resources/slider-test.xml` (this is ignored by git), declaring where HBase, accumulo, Hadoop and zookeeper are:

     <configuration>

       <property>
         <name>hoya.test.hbase.home</name>
-        <value>/home/hoya/hbase/hbase-assembly/target/hbase-0.98.0-SNAPSHOT</value>
+        <value>/home/slider/hbase/hbase-assembly/target/hbase-0.98.0-SNAPSHOT</value>
         <description>HBASE Home</description>
       </property>